pytorch/text/CONTRIBUTING_DATASETS.md

 #### Download from source

 Typically the first step is to download the dataset from the host to the local machine.
-The dataset may be present on different stores like google drive, AWS S3 etc and may require different reading mechanisms.
+The dataset may be present on different stores like Google Drive, AWS S3 etc and may require different reading mechanisms.
 TorchData implements a number of commonly downloading mechanisms like HTTPReader and GDriveReader and can be used for data download.
 Refer to the [IO Data Pipes](https://pytorch.org/data/beta/torchdata.datapipes.iter.html#io-datapipes) section for more details.